-This method of teaching the Down command includes the use of a hand signal,which cansignificantly speed up learning and is invaluable for distance work.
+This method of teaching the Down instruction includes the use of a hand signal,which can significantly speed up learning and is invaluable for distance work.

-With your dog seated, stand still and give the command ‘Down’.
-Within a second, hold a treat or favourite toy in one hand and lower it to be level with the dog’s nose.
-Move it down to the ground and forward so she automatically goes down after it.
-As the dog reaches the required position and her elbows touch the floor, give her the reward.
+With your dog seated, stand still or crouch in front of your dog.
+Hold a treat or favourite toy in one hand and lower it to be level with the dog’s nose.
+Move it down to the ground between her legs and slowly draw it forwards so she automatically goes down after it.
+As she reaches the required position and her elbows touch the floor, mark her action with ‘Good’ and give her the reward.

-If it is difficult to persuade your dog to lie down, kneel on one knee with the other foot on the ground and move the treat/toy from the dog’s nose down and under your leg so she must go down to the ground to reach the reward.
-Release her from the ground with the ‘Sit’ command or other command allowing her to play.
+If it is difficult to persuade your dog to lie down, kneel on one knee with the other foot on the ground and move the treat/toy from the dog’s nose down and under your leg so she must go down to the ground and creep under your leg to reach the reward.
+Praise with ‘Good’ and treat her.
+Release her from the ground with the ‘Sit’ instruction or other cue, allowing her to play.

 At this stage place the reward between your fingers and use the flat of your hand to indicate a downward movement to the floor.
 When your dog reliably follows the hand to the floor, transfer the treat to the other hand and reward from this hand once she is lying down.
 This helps her to recognise that the flat hand is a signal and not just the source of a reward.